cloneofsimo/paint-with-words-sd/README.md

 ## Assign the material for the specific region in scribble

 The figure below show the comparison between ControlNet and ControlNet+PwW.
 The left block shows the results of using only ControlNet while the right block shows those of ControlNet+PwW.
-Noting that the material of turtle shell specified by PwW is significantly improved showns in the right blocks.

 <!-- #region -->
 <p align="center">